mark-wiemer-org/ahkpp/README.md

 # AutoHotkey Plus Plus (AHK++)

 AutoHotkey Plus Plus (AHK++) provides actively maintained, comprehensive AutoHotkey language support for VS Code.
 This includes IntelliSense and debug support, along with the standard code highlighting.
-AHK++ is a fork of the [once-deprecated AutoHotkey Plus by cweijan](https://github.com/AutoHotkey-Plus/vscode-autohotkey/commit/e87f12774692d4c0d792650c099e6071dc17b069).
+AHK++ is a fork of [AutoHotkey Plus by cweijan](https://github.com/AutoHotkey-Plus/vscode-autohotkey).

 > View this README on the [project site](https://github.com/mark-wiemer/vscode-autohotkey-plus-plus#readme)